Wrinkle creams: Your guide to younger looking skin

 Moisturizing alone can improve the appearance of your skin.
 It temporarily plumps the skin, making lines and wrinkles less visible.
 Moisturizers are lotions, creams, gels and serums made of water, oils and other ingredients, such as proteins, waxes, glycerin, lactate and urea.

 Wrinkle creams often are moisturizers with active ingredients that offer additional benefits.
 These added ingredients are intended to improve skin tone, texture, fine lines and wrinkles.
-The effectiveness of these products depends in part on your skin type and the active ingredient or ingredients.
+How well these products work depends in part on your skin type and the active ingredient.
+Many of them are available in stronger formulations with a prescription from your doctor.

 No guarantees: Assessing safety and effectiveness

 The Food and Drug Administration (FDA) classifies creams and lotions as cosmetics, which are defined as having no medical value.
-So the FDA regulates them less strictly than it does drugs.
-This means that cosmetic products don't undergo the same rigorous testing for safety and effectiveness that topically applied medications undergo.
+So the FDA regulates them less strictly than it does prescription medicines.
+And cosmetic products don't get the tests for safety and effectiveness that prescription medicines applied to the skin do.
+You might hear some of these products called cosmeceutical agents — a term used to capture the idea that these products are part cosmetic and part medicine.

-Because the FDA doesn't evaluate cosmetic products for effectiveness, there's no guarantee that any OTC product will reduce your wrinkles.
+Because the FDA doesn't evaluate cosmetic products or cosmeceuticals for effectiveness, there's no guarantee that any nonprescription product will reduce your wrinkles.

 Consider these points when judging the merits of using a wrinkle cream: